 - The October 15, 2012 issue of The New Yorker featured an Eric Idle-penned piece, "In Me Own Words", told from the perspective of an egotistical, aging British rock star who is about to publish his (ghostwritten, and when one gets a load of his spelling one can see why) autobiography.
 It can be read here.

-- In Vice City, you must escort Love Fist, a Scottish band that is very similar to Spinal Tap around.
+- In Vice City, you must escort Love Fist, a Scottish band that is very similar to Spinal Tap, around the city, along with their manager Kent Paul.

-- In San Andreas you meet up with two characters associated with a band who are largely parodies of this trope (though their style leans more towards pre-Britpop, like The Stone Roses, Suede and Happy Mondays).
-The lead singer's name is Maccer (he even wears a Reni hat).
+- In San Andreas, you meet up with Maccer, the frontman of a band called The Gurning Chimps who are largely parodies of this trope, though their style leans more towards proto-Britpop, like The Stone Roses, Suede, and Happy Mondays (he even wears a Reni hat).
+Kent Paul has moved on to managing him since Love Fist burned out.

-- Liberty City Stories has Crow, an ahead-of-his-time, egotistical humanitarian crusader.
+- Liberty City Stories has Crow, an ahead-of-his-time, egotistical humanitarian crusader who serves as a thinly-veiled parody of Sting from The Police.

 - Dead Rising 2 has heavy rockers named Jeanna Slick, Floyd Stone, and Allen Ash who are members of the band Angel Lust.
-The trio mistook the zombie horde for fans.
-Well it's not that much of a stretch to be fair.
-They had such lines as "Oi mate get off the bloody stage" and "Zombies?
+The trio mistook the zombie horde for fans (admittedly, it's not that much of a stretch).
+They had such lines as "Oi mate, get off the bloody stage!" and "Zombies?
 Blimey!"
-They even destroy a crowd of zombies through the Power of Rock.
+They even destroy a crowd of zombies through The Power of Rock.

-- Rock Star Ate My Hamster has the player assume the role of the sleazy manager of a British rock band, boosting its publicity by having the stars appear in noxious tabloid stories and accepting offers from dubious charities such as the Nuke Your Granny Society.
+- Rock Star Ate My Hamster has the player assume the role of the sleazy manager of a British rock band, boosting its publicity by having the stars appear in noxious tabloid stories and accepting offers from dubious (and sometimes Fake Charities such as the Nuke Your Granny Society.

 - The Jimmy Neutron episode where Jimmy, Sheen, and Carl start a rock band has Carl adopting a fake British accent at one point.